samuelalvcardoso/Medium_path/README.md

 The work was developed by João Louro and Samuel Cardoso as a project for the Navigation Systems course at Instituto Superior Técnico using Matlab (https://github.com/fernandeslouro/gps-automatic-mapping).

 This Python implementation aimed to be a self project proposal to increase my skills in Python scripting.
 The main differences between both implementations was the path cleaning.
 In the Python implementation it was used a moving average filter.
-The results from this cleaning are presentend in the following image, being the yellow lines the raw data and the blue ones the cleaned data.
+The results from this cleaning are presentend in the following image, being the yellow lines the raw data and the blue lines the cleaned data.

 ![plot](./Medium_path/moving_average_filter.png?raw=true)